BB3B: Characters

-Nana is Simon's mum who lives in a trailer in the front yard of the Jenkins' house.
-As explained in the lyrics of the show's opening theme song, she moved from Rochdale, England to America.
-She makes a point of driving her Mini on the left of the road akin to the British.
+Nana is Simon's mother who lives in a trailer in the front yard of the Jenkins' house.
+As explained in the lyrics of the show's theme song, she moved from Rochdale, England to America.
+She makes a point of driving her Mini on the left hand side of the road akin to the British.
 She is a relatively large woman who has an apparent love for Mr. Wienburger and has gone to extreme measures to get to him.
 She also has a western set of clothes and loves country music.
 Voiced by Colleen Daley.